Helpful context:

 self._table = table

-return self # returning self enables chaining
+return self # return self enables method chaining

 self._conditions.append(condition)